AdityaBavadekar/PinLog/README.md

 This project contains two modules i.e libraries namely  `pinlog` the main library and `pinlog-activity` the extension library.
 The main library does not depend on the other library, so you can use it directly from dependency.

+# What is pinlog-activity?
+PinLog-Activity is
+an extension library for PinLog usefull for debuging and finding bug by isolation of logs.

+Many times we have to debug apps by connecting the android device to pc just to view the logs from logcat.

+Pinlog-activity is an on-device app which is installed with your application.
+When you open it you can see all the pinlogs added by your app.
+You can filter the logs according to their TAG property or sort them.
+You can also export all logs to a file with it.

 ### Screenshots of `pinlog-activity` library